via-teaching/ecs273-25s/Homework4/README.md

 ### Development Notes

-AI assistance was used during development to enhance code quality and readability:

-- Debugging Support: AI was consulted for complex debugging issues that took more than 10 minutes to resolve manually
-- Code Optimization: Used to implement efficient CSS solutions (e.g.  index.css)
-- Code Readability: Assisted in formatting code and maintaining consistent naming conventions
-- Documentation: Helped in creating clear and comprehensive README

-The AI was used as a supplementary tool while maintaining human oversight on all critical development decisions.

 1. Stock Price Chart
    - Shows historical price data for the selected stock
    - Includes Open, High, Low, and Close prices